The Second National Conference on Advancing Early Psychosis Care in the United States

-The Second National Conference on Advancing Early Psychosis Care in the United States: The Complexities of Real-World Care, will be held in New York City on October 2nd, 2019.
-PEPPNET (Psychosis-Risk and Early Psychosis Program Network), in partnership with The American Psychiatric Association (APA), The National Institute of Mental Health (NIMH), The Substance Abuse and Mental Health Services Administration (SAMHSA), and the Serious Mental Illness (SMI) Advisor, will bring together mental health clinicians, policymakers, and those with lived experienced in recovery for a day of speakers, workshops, and panel presentations focused on the care and treatment of individuals who are either at clinical high risk for psychosis, or in the early stages, or first episode of psychosis.
+The Second National Conference on Advancing Early Psychosis Care in the United States: The Complexities of Real-World Care, was held in New York City on October 2nd, 2019.
+PEPPNET (Psychosis-Risk and Early Psychosis Program Network), in partnership with The American Psychiatric Association (APA), The National Institute of Mental Health (NIMH), The Substance Abuse and Mental Health Services Administration (SAMHSA), and the Serious Mental Illness (SMI) Adviser, brought together mental health clinicians, policymakers, and those with lived experienced in recovery for a day of speakers, workshops, and panel presentations focused on the care and treatment of individuals who are either at clinical high risk for psychosis, or in the early stages, or first episode of psychosis.

-As a pre-conference to the IPS Mental Health Services Conference (October 3rd -6th) this one-day conference will address topics such as challenges and opportunities in delivering coordinated specialty care (CSC), best practices in delivering culturally competent CSC, the relationship between cannabis use and first episode psychosis, and strategies for financing first episode psychosis care.
-Participants will also learn about challenges and successes in delivering programs for individuals who are at clinical high risk for psychosis, and more.
+As a pre-conference to the IPS Mental Health Services Conference (October 3rd -6th) this one-day conference addressed topics such as challenges and opportunities in delivering coordinated specialty care (CSC), best practices in delivering culturally competent CSC, the relationship between cannabis use and first episode psychosis, and strategies for financing first episode psychosis care.
+Participants also learned about challenges and successes in delivering programs for individuals who are at clinical high risk for psychosis, and more.

-We are delighted to have as our conference keynote speakers Lisa Dixon, M.D., Columbia University Department of Psychiatry, who will speak on moving early psychosis intervention from research to on-the-ground community practice, and Dost Ongur, M.D., from Harvard Medical School, who will speak on first episode affective psychosis.
+We were delighted to have as our conference keynote speakers Lisa Dixon, M.D., Columbia University Department of Psychiatry, who spoke on moving early psychosis intervention from research to on-the-ground community practice, and Dost Ongur, M.D., from Harvard Medical School, who spoke on first episode affective psychosis.

 The American Psychiatry Association is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.